Skip to content

 By spending just a few hours a week doing something academically stimulating, your student can make up any unfinished learning from the year and, better yet, get ahead in preparation for the fall.

-Rethink what summer learning means and have your student try something new, jumpstart their career, connect with their peers, learn from a mentor, build their resume, and earn school credit, all while having a positive and productive summer experience.
+Rethink what summer learning means and have your students try something new, jumpstart their career, connect with their peers, learn from a mentor, build their resumes, and earn school credit, all while having a positive and productive summer experience.

 As you plan your child’s next moves this summer, share these options with them.